 Initially developed to answer the security requirements of French administrations, the previous versions of CLIP OS were not publicly available.

 Since September 2018, the project sources are published and the project is open to contributions.
 Here is the list of the elements published:

 The source code and documentation (in French) of CLIP OS version 4.
 This source archive is made available as a reference for upstream patches contribution and future developments.
 For more information, see the page for the version 4.

 The source code and documentation (in English) of CLIP OS version 5.
-This is the current and actively developed version of the project which is considered to be in alpha status.
+This is the current and actively developed version of the project which is considered to be in beta status.
 For more information, see the page for the version 5.

 CLIP OS version 4

 We are publishing the version 4 of the project as a non-working reference source archive.
-This version is the result of more than ten years of internal development at the ANSSI and includes the implementation of various security features to harden a Linux based operating system.
+This version is the result of more than ten years of internal development at ANSSI and includes the implementation of various security features to harden a Linux based operating system.